backblaze-b2-samples/ai-rag-app/README.md

 AWS_ENDPOINT_URL=https://s3.us-west-004.backblazeb2.com
 ```

-Note that you must still supply your own API key for OpenAI, an alternate online AI service, or configure a local LLM (see below).
+Note that you must still supply your own API key for OpenAI or an alternate online AI service, or configure a local LLM (see below).

 ### Django Configuration